mufukuri/project-phase-GADS/labs-translation.md

     Paste it into the address bar of a new browser tab.
 You will see your web server's home page, including your custom text.

-# Lab: Google Cloud Fundamentals: Getting Started with GKE
+# Lab 2: Google Cloud Fundamentals: Getting Started with GKE

 ## Objectives